Are you struggling to teach your new puppy to respond to basic commands? Clicker training may be just what you’re looking for.

 As responsible pet owners, we try to be conscientious of our cats’ health and happiness.
 It can sometimes be difficult to know exactly when our cats are not feeling well.
 Although they like living with humans, there’s still a part of them that’s wild.
 In the wild, showing that you’re in pain is a good way to draw the attention of predators, so your cat is naturally unwilling to let you know when he or she is in pain.
 That means that problems can develop for a long period of time without us knowing about them.

-At Brimley-Lawrence Animal Clinic and Bellamy-Lawrence Animal Hospital, we’re pet lovers.
-We do everything we can in both of our clinics and cat hospitals to help you give your pets the best lives possible.
+At Bellamy-Lawrence Animal Hospital, we’re pet lovers.
+We do everything we can in our cat hospital to help you give your pets the best lives possible.
 Although our cats can be our best friends, that doesn’t mean we always understand the things they do.
 One minute they’re demanding affection from us, and the next they’re hunting imaginary mice around your home.

 Cats are very particular about how they look.
 Using their special tongues, a cat can spend a large part of each day grooming him or herself to keep his or her coat looking its best.
 Their coats are, in fact, more important to them than our hair is to us.
 For a cat, his or her coat not only provides protection from the environment, it can also provide sensory information for navigating tight spaces and helps produce important vitamins that contribute to his or her health.